ramaditya57/amazon-clone/README.md

 <br> <br>
 Technologies Used:
 <br>
-- HTML5: Structuring the content of the home page.
+- HTML: Structuring the content of the home page.
-- CSS3: Styling the layout, elements, and responsive design.
+- CSS: Styling the layout, elements, and responsive design.
 - JavaScript: Adding interactive features such as carousel sliders, and mouse less movement of items.

 <br>